Joint Diffusion for Universal Hand-Object Grasp Generation: Introduction

-Following such an intention, we propose our Multi-modal Grasp Diffusion (\ours) model.
-It follows the latent diffusion model~\cite{latentdiffusion} (LDM) to encode and ensemble different modalities into a latent space and then generate plausible samples by the probabilistic denoising process~\cite{ho2020denoising}.
-To learn from more diverse objects, we construct the model by leveraging the object shape encoding and decoding networks pre-trained on the large-scale generic 3D object shape dataset~\cite{chang2015shapenet}.
+Following such an intention, we propose our Joint Hand-Object Diffusion (\ours) model.
+It follows the latent diffusion model~\citep{latentdiffusion} (LDM) to encode and ensemble different modalities into a latent space and then generate plausible samples by the probabilistic denoising process~\citep{ho2020denoising}.
+To learn from more diverse objects, we construct the model by leveraging the object shape encoding and decoding networks pre-trained on the large-scale generic 3D object shape dataset~\citep{chang2015shapenet}.
 As we aim to derive a universal grasp generation solution, we remove the category-specific information when constructing the latent code for objects and encode the object shapes in a purely geometric fashion.

-As the hand articulation and positions are always coupled to the object shape in hand-object interaction, we design the latent diffusion to denoise the latent code from different modalities as a whole.
-However, we also need to decouple each modality's representation to allow the model training by fusing data from different resources with heterogeneous annotations.
+As the hand articulation and positions are always coupled to the object shape in hand-object grasping, we design the latent diffusion to denoise the latent code from different modalities as a whole.
+We decouple each modality representation to allow model training by combining data from different resources with heterogeneous annotations.
 Therefore, our method has independent encoder and decoder networks for different modalities and can optimize the generation of each modality solely.
-Such a design solves the limitation of object diversity in hand-object interaction datasets as we could leverage the data from generic object shape datasets to tune the object generation part.
-To achieve a certain disentanglement of modality representations, we propose to use asynchronous denoising schedulers for different modalities during noise diffusion and denoising in training.
-We believe we are the first to use such a strategy to solve the training stability problem raised by data with unpaired and heterogeneous annotations.
+Such a design relieves the limitation of object diversity in hand-object interaction datasets as we could leverage the data from generic object shape datasets to tune the object generation part.
+The model is trained to generate the hand part regarding the corresponding object shape embedding, so an inclusive object generation improves the corresponding hand grasp generation on diverse object shapes.
+To achieve disentangled modality representations to boost training, we propose to use asynchronous denoising schedulers for different modalities during noise diffusion and denoising in training.